rhasanbd/Study-of-Analogy-based-Learning-Image-Classification/README.md

 ## Summary of Observations

 - In the MNIST dataset, there exists a global pattern in the pixel distribution of the same digit across all images of its category.
+Also all images share the same background.
 The MNIST data is relatively clean.
 Digits are preprocessed by normalizing the size and centered in a fixed-size image.
 On the other hand, we observe a lot of variatiosn in the CIFAR-10 images of the same object.

 - The background pixels in the MNIST images follow a silimar pattern in all images belonging to the same class.
 However, in CIFAR-10 images, there are a lot of variations in the background pixels across the images of the same object.

 - In the MNIST dataset, the intra-class distance is generally smaller than the inter-class distance.
 However, this is not true in the CIFAR-10 dataset.

 - In MNIST, the pixel-level similarity is good enough to determine the semantic identity of the images.
 This is due to the fact that MNIST images have a strong bias.
 This bias is manifested as follows.

-        -- Images are centered
+        -- Images are normalized to have the same size and are centered

         -- Less variation in the distribution of the pixels of the same class

         -- Share the same background

 - However, the CIFAR-10 images don't have this bias.
-As a consequence, pixel level analogy does not lend useful to determine the semantic idetity.
+As a consequence, pixel level analogy does not lend useful to determine the semantic idetity of the CIFAR-10 images.